iotaledger/trinity-wallet/.github/ISSUE_TEMPLATE/bug_report.md

 ## Version

 Which version of Trinity are you running?

-Please provide the full version (you can find it in Settings > About Trinity).
+(Please provide the full version, you can find it in Settings > About Trinity).

 - Version:

-## IOTA network

-Which node are you connected to and which IOTA network is it in?

-- Node URL:
-- Network:

 ## Hardware specification

 What hardware are you using?

+- Mobile or Desktop:
-- Operating system:
+- Device:
+- OS and version:

-- RAM:
+- RAM (Desktop only):
-- Number of cores:
+- Number of cores (Desktop only):

+## Node Settings (delete if not relevant)

+What are your node settings?
+Are you using automatic node management?

-- Device type:
+- Node settings:

 ## Steps To reproduce the bug